 The problem being that many estate agents have, quite understandably, interpreted the whole thing as a huge burden and additional responsibility they may struggle to cope with.
 In reality, economists and experts have stated outright that there’s no reason for panic whatsoever.
 And nor do most estate agents need to take any kind of drastic action, or even alter their typical operating methods to a significant degree.

 Instead, the new legislation is being pushed as an opportunity for estate agents to take their overall compliance and diligence to a higher level – predominantly through common sense and logic.
-The only real difference being that estate agents will now be required to ask a series of more probing and intrusive questions than before, so as to identify any signs of suspicious behaviour or potentially illegal financial activity.
+The only real difference being that estate agents will now be required to ask a series of more probing and intrusive questions than before, to identify any signs of suspicious behaviour or potentially illegal financial activity.

 Which for the time being may come across as awkward and difficult, though will eventually become second nature.
 A standard part of the process for thousands of estate agents all over the country.
 Questions will need to be asked regarding savings and debts, financial commitments, salary/income and so on.
 Just as banks are required to both note and report any signs of suspicious activity, it’s simply the same being brought over to estate agents.
 With such vast sums of dirty money already being tied up and laundered in the UK property market, the time has apparently come to clamp down on its prevalence.